-PP11.
+PP17.
 Recalling further General Assembly resolution 73/3 of 10 October 2018, in which the Assembly adopted the political declaration of the high-level meeting of the General Assembly on the fight against tuberculosis, wherein Heads of State and Government and other representatives committed to promoting access to affordable medicines, including generics, for scaling up access to affordable tuberculosis treatment, and noting with concern the rising number of cases caused by the COVID-19 pandemic,

-PP12.
-Reaffirming the importance of the full implementation of the Global Strategy and the Plan of Action on Public Health, Innovation and Intellectual Property, in World Health Assembly resolutions WHA61.21 and WHA62.16 and decision WHA71(9) of 25 May 2018, which aims to promote new thinking on innovation and access to medicines and to secure an enhanced and sustainable basis for needs-driven essential health research and development relevant to diseases that disproportionately affect developing countries, and welcoming its extension, by Decision WHA75(XX), until 2030,,
+PP18.
+Reaffirming the importance of the full implementation of the Global Strategy and the Plan of Action on Public Health, Innovation and Intellectual Property, in World Health Assembly resolutions WHA61.21 and WHA62.16 and decision WHA71(9) of 25 May 2018, which aims to promote new thinking on innovation and access to medicines and to secure an enhanced and sustainable basis for needs-driven essential health research and development relevant to diseases that disproportionately affect developing countries, and welcoming its extension, by Decision WHA75(XX), until 2030,

-PP13.
-Welcoming the WHO Road Map for Access to Medicines, Vaccines and other Related Health Products 2019–2023 presented at the seventy-second session of the World Health Assembly, which recognizes that improving access to health products is a multidimensional challenge that requires comprehensive national policies and strategies aligning public health needs with economic and social development objectives, and promoting collaboration with other sectors, partners and stakeholders, and looking forward to further discussions on a possible extension of the Roadmap, considering the delays and challenges faced by its implementation,
+PP19.
+Welcoming the WHO Road Map for Access to Medicines, Vaccines and other Related Health Products 2019–2023 presented at the seventy-second session of the World Health Assembly, which recognizes that improving equitable access to health products is a multidimensional challenge that requires comprehensive national policies and strategies aligning public health needs with economic and social development objectives, and promoting collaboration with other sectors, partners and stakeholders, and looking forward to further discussions on a possible extension of the Roadmap, considering the delays and challenges faced in its implementation,

-PP14.
+PP20.
 Reaffirming the importance of improving the transparency of markets for medicines, vaccines and other health products across the whole value chain, and taking into consideration resolution WHA72.8 adopted by the World Health Assembly at its seventy-second session,

-PP14 bis.
+PP21.
 Welcoming decision WHA73(9) of the World Health Assembly at its seventy-third session to endorse the Immunization Agenda 2030 which envisions a world where everyone, everywhere, at every age, fully benefits from vaccines to improve health and well-being,

-PP15.
+PP22.
 Seriously concerned about the high prices of some health products and the inequitable access within and among Member States, as well as the financial hardships associated with high prices, which continue to impede progress towards achieving universal health coverage for all,

-PP15 bis.
-Also seriously concerned that the supply of health products and technologies is dependent on manufacturing facilities concentrated in a few countries and that the lack of adequate infrastructure and logistics expertise to store, distribute and deliver diagnostics, medicines, vaccines and other health products, particularly in developing countries, hampers efforts to achieve diagnosis, treatment and vaccination targets for several diseases, at the right time, safely and efficiently, especially in the context of health emergencies,
+PP23.
+Also seriously concerned that the supply of health products and technologies is dependent on manufacturing facilities concentrated in few countries and that the lack of adequate infrastructure and logistics expertise to store, distribute and deliver diagnostics, medicines, vaccines and other health products, particularly in developing countries, hampers efforts to achieve diagnosis, treatment and vaccination targets for several diseases, at the right time, safely and efficiently, especially in the context of health emergencies,

-PP16.
+PP24.
 Recalling the Declaration on Primary Health Care, adopted in October 2018 in Astana, which recognizes the need to address the inefficiencies and inequities that expose people to financial hardship resulting from their use of health-care services by ensuring better allocation of resources for health, adequate financing of primary health care, and to work towards the financial sustainability, efficiency and resilience of national health systems, appropriately allocating resources to primary health care based on the national context,